AyomideKayode/binary_trees/README.md

 - If the node to be deleted has two children, it must be replaced with its first `in-order successor` (not predecessor)
 - Your function must return a pointer to the new root node of the tree after removing the desired value

+29. [Big O #BST](./115-O) : What are the average time complexities of those operations on a Binary Search Tree (one answer per line):

+- Inserting the value `n`
+- Removing the node with the value `n`
+- Searching for a node in a BST of size n

 ---